Platoon Leader (film): Plot

 Late at night, Knight wakes to find an enemy in the camp, killing him and alerting the men that the outpost will be attacked.
-The platoon prepares for the attack and shoots off flares to illuminate the battlefield showing the VC advancing on them with an enormous force.
+The platoon prepares for the attack and shoots off flares to illuminate the battlefield showing the Viet Cong advancing on them with an enormous force.
 The base is hit hard.
 Sergeant Hayes uses his claymores and Knight calls for an airstrike to repel the enemy, but the platoon suffers heavy casualties in fending off the attack.

 The next morning, Knight confesses that he feels that he can't be a leader, but McNamara tells him that he got them this far and can do the rest.
-Knight is then met by Captain Killinski, Lt.
-Riley and another Lt.
-Captain Killinsky explains the rest of the VC battalion they fought off during the night is nearby, and outlines a plan to attack the enemy.
+Knight is then met by Captain Killinski, Lieutenant Riley, and another officer.
+Captain Killinsky explains the rest of the Viet Cong battalion they fought off during the night is nearby, and outlines a plan to attack the enemy.
 Knight counters with an idea he believes work better, and after consulting with the other two Lieutenants, Killinsky agrees to the new plan, trusting in Knight's experience.

 Knight's platoon moves to their position in the jungle and Knight orders McNamara to scout ahead to bring another platoon into position.
 McNamera is ambushed before reaching the other platoon and severely injured.
-Knight and his squad fight to reach McNamera and bring him to an LZ to evac him via helicopter.
-Captain Killinski tells Knight that a company of VC slipped through and are attacking the village.
-Knight's platoon arrives at the village and kill off the VC company.
-The platoon is then attacked by Mortar fire and Knight is hit by shrapnel, damaging his eye, but Sergeant Roach applies first aid.
-Roach brings a baby from one of the destroyed huts and explains the VC were after the villagers not the soldiers.
+Knight and his squad fight to reach McNamera and bring him to an landing zone to evacuate him via helicopter.
+Captain Killinski tells Knight that a company of Viet Cong slipped through and are attacking the village.
+Knight's platoon arrives at the village and kill off the Viet Cong company.
+The platoon is then attacked by Mortar fire and Knight is hit by shrapnel, damaging his eye, but Pike administers first aid.
+Meanwhile, Roach finds a baby in one of the destroyed huts and realizes the Viet Cong were targeting the villagers—not the soldiers.

 After the battle, Knight visits McNamara and sees he's okay.
-He explains to him they lost the village, but they fought off the VC.
+He explains to him they lost the village, but they fought off the Viet Cong.
 He then says that he's starting to understand the meaning of this war and lets McNamara rest.
 A couple months later, McNamara returns to the base with Knight greeting him saying "welcome back to the country club" as they embrace.